(Updated Feb. 2, 2022)

 Look around your home for any broken cords or plugs as well as any frayed or tattered cords.
 These kinds of cords can overheat quickly and catch fire before you know it.
-Look at your appliances as well and be sure all of the cords are intact.
-Replacement cords are easy to obtain.
+Look closely at your appliance cords as well, so you can be sure they are intact.
+Replacement cords are easy to get and replace.

 If you can’t find a replacement cord, stop using the product immediately, as this could be an accident waiting to happen.
 Other warning signs include loose outlets or flickering lights.
 Although these may be simple fixes – tightening the screws on an outlet box or making sure the light bulb is screwed all the way into the light fixture – there may be bigger issues to deal with.